inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Elbert Hubbard
 BASIC, n.:
 	A programming language.
-Related to certain social diseases in that those who have it will not admit it in polite company.
+Related to certain social diseases in that th who have it will not admit it in polite company.
 Microwaves frizz your heir.
 Hope is a good breakfast, but it is a bad supper.
 		-- Francis Bacon